floriandejonckheere/jwt-auth/README.md

 end
 ```

-Optionally, define the `find_by_token` method on your model to allow additional checks (for example account activation):
+Optionally, override the `#find_by_token` method on your model to allow additional checks (for example account activation):

 ```ruby
 def self.find_by_token(params)